Sun Exposure

 Strict sun avoidance and unchecked tanning are both wrong answers.
 Long-term cohort data show that people who avoid the sun die earlier — mostly from heart disease and internal cancers — while people who burn or accumulate severe skin damage die earlier from melanoma and accelerated aging.
 The optimum is short, frequent, sub-burning exposure to a lot of skin, with sunscreen reserved for longer outdoor stretches.

 The traditional dermatological position has been "the safest sun is no sun," and it stands up well for one outcome: melanoma and non-melanoma skin cancer scale roughly with cumulative UV dose.
-But long-running European cohorts — and now multidimensional UV-exposure analyses inside the UK Biobank — have made it clear that strict avoidance is itself a measurable risk factor for all-cause, cardiovascular, and internal-cancer mortality.
-The mortality curve is J-shaped: low exposure is bad, very high exposure is bad, and a non-burning middle is best.
+But long-running European cohorts — and now multidimensional UV-exposure analyses inside the UK Biobank — point to strict avoidance being itself a measurable risk factor for all-cause, cardiovascular, and internal-cancer mortality.
+The shape that best fits the data looks roughly J-like: low exposure is bad, very high exposure is bad, and a non-burning middle is best.
+The caveat is that the mortality evidence is entirely observational, and the most rigorous recent synthesis judged it mixed and insufficient to justify changing sun-protection guidance — so the framing below is a defensible reading of confounded data, not a settled fact.

 What the evidence actually supports